 A window will popup displaying the list of games, and begin checking the extracted ROM sizes.
 Once the checks are complete, click the Cache Games button to begin caching.

 Games are cached according to the plugin's emulator and platform settings.
 A game may be extracted, copied, or no action taken if it doesn't match a caching rule, or it's already cached.

 Each game's caching progress will be displayed in the Status column, and a progress bar at the bottom of the game list shows the overall caching progress.
-If there are any errors while caching, an error message is displayed with the option to continue or stop.
+If an error occurs during caching, it will be flagged in the Status column and caching will skip to the next game.
+If the "Pause Caching On Error" is checked, an error message is displayed with the option to continue or stop.